 A great many texts are made to entertain audiences and sell copies of the text.
 Most poems, dramas, and narrative genres are made to entertain, such as mysteries, true crime, fantasy, horror, romance, and comedy.
 Even a text that has another primary purpose has to, on some level, entertain readers enough to keep them captivated throughout the text.

-To inform or teach an audience
+Purpose 2: to inform or teach an audience

 Texts with the purpose of informing or teaching are objective or didactic in tone and are based in facts.
 Though edifying texts like textbooks, essays, and articles come to mind with informative purpose, most mythic texts are also informational, as they explain the origin of something (like the story of Pandora's box) or explain the correct behavior one should have (like the fable of the Ant and the Grasshopper).

-To persuade an audience
+Purpose 3: to persuade an audience

 Persuasive texts intend to actively convince an audience to believe in the same ideas as the writer.
 All rhetorical texts and essays are persuasive in nature as they make an argument.
 Sometimes a narrative or dramatic work can also have a persuasive theme.
 The key term here is "actively:" any text can theoretically change someone's opinion on a matter, but only texts with an active and obvious intent are persuasive.

-To warn an audience
+Purpose 4: to warn an audience

 Sometimes persuasion goes beyond trying to change a mind and goes into providing a warning to readers that, should something continue or come to pass, what positive or negative consequences will occur.
 This is the basis of science fiction writing, documentary film, and political-based narratives and rhetoric.
 Warning texts are usually about stopping a practice or idea that happening or going to happen.

-To call an audience to action
+Purpose 5: to call an audience to action

 Conversely, call to action texts are usually about starting a practice or idea.
 A call to action is a persuasive text that goes beyond trying to change an opinion but tries to change how a person acts.
 Many persuasive texts have a call to action at the end, and all advertisements are a call to action (specifically, "buy X").